-Password verification systems don't store plain text passwords

-- Adds security: attacker getting a copy of the password file gives them the hash which cannot be used to log in. - To check a password, system checks - Linux stores passwords in /etc/shadow (accessible by root)
+- Password verification systems don't store plain text passwords - -..
+Passwords are hashed and it stores only the hashes. - Adds security: attacker getting a copy of the password file gives them the hash which cannot be used to log in. - -To check a password, system checks ...hash(user-input) == stored hash. - Linux stores passwords in /etc/shadow (accessible by root)